 Why are electric bikes so expensive?

-It’s hard to avoid the initial slight shock when you see an electric bike and the price.
+It’s easy to be in slight shock when you first see an electric bike and the price.

 "Over £1,000 for a bike?
 But it’s just a bicycle!
 I could buy a car for that..."

-Before you get too carried away in shock, let us explain a little bit about why living with an electric bike is cheaper than you may think, and why the initial price is high.
+Before you get too carried away however, let us explain a little bit about why living with an electric bike is cheaper than you may think, and a bit of background as to why the initial price is high.

 There are two core components that make them more expensive (and heavier) than an unassisted bike.

 Batteries can cost £400+ on their own and will make up the main chunk in cost of your bike.
 It is the same with electric cars.
 The scale of battery production is not (quite) yet there to start seeing large reductions in prices.